 Training for the role

-Then it’s off to the Royal School of Military Engineering Regiment near Camberley, Surrey, for nine weeks.
+Then it’s off to the Royal School of Military Engineering Regiment near Camberley, Surrey, for 12 weeks.
 Here, you learn military engineering skills such as knots and lashings, demolition, mine warfare and bridge building.
 Finally, you do 11 weeks’ training at the Defence Logistics School in Deepcut.
 You learn about managing engineering supplies and stores, and earn an entry-level NVQ in Warehouse Management.

 Qualifications you could get after training